 So the class that comes to mind was a Business English Workshop.
-It was during the trial phase so I gathered a group of about eight people at Elementary level.
+It was during the trial phase so I gathered a group of about eight people at CEF Pre-Intermediate level.
 The topic was ‘Discussing Profit and Loss’.
-It was the very first time that EF was starting to do business English, so it was quite a big challenge for students.
+It was the very first time that my school was starting to do business English, so it was quite a big challenge for students.

 Even as I was planning the lesson, I was thinking, ‘Wow, that is a lot of information’, but it was a trial lesson so I didn’t want to change it too much.

 Basically, I stuck to the lesson plan, but it turned out to be far too much for the students.First of all, a lot of the students didn’t really have the experience using a profit/loss statement and reading at the tables in their own jobs, so the subject itself was quite new to them.

 There were three sets of handouts for different stages in the class for them to look at and use the target language to describe them.
 So actually, in the class, we didn’t even get to the second and third set of materials.
 We were only able to stay at the first set because they were lost already.
 They were taking such a long time to read the first handout, I changed the plan in the class and decided to recycle the same material for the controlled practice and the final task.

 The difference between the controlled practice and the final task was how much support they actually got when they were doing the task with their partner.
 So the controlled practice was with the examples given on the board and with me modelling, and then in the final task I gave them more of a context by saying, ‘You have a goal.
 You are an accountant and you need to tell your manager about it and see whether you would be able to give them some suggestions or not.’

 Those were the changes I made to that class, but I still have to say that it was quite a challenging class to teach and then the students were quite frustrated because of the subject itself.
 I guess that was the toughest lesson I’ve ever taught so far.